hardikk258/Netflix-HomePage/README.md

 ## Demo

-You can see a live demo of the game here:- https://netflix-clone-op.vercel.app/
+You can see a live demo here:- https://netflix-clone-op.vercel.app/

 ## Features